 Please provide evidence to explain why this group may be particularly affected.

 No anticipated differential impact.
-By improving the security and lighting to the blocks this will support and safeguard all residents living in the block, regardless of religious belief.
+By replacing the flat front entrance doors this will support all residents living in the block by improving the safety of their home, regardless of religious belief.